mayooueidat-uva/dp3-project3-code-repo/README.md

 + because i'm gathering data from over the course of a century, the pipeline takes *awhile* to run. like, give it a good 40-50 minutes. if there was some error in my code that prevented my data from being stored in a permanent database, i could lose a lot of precious time because i'd have to fetch it again.
 #### running the pipeline
 Running this pipeline is quite simple; the entire pipeline is condensed into one prefect flow. all one must do is launch a virtual environment, ensure that all the required packages are installed, and run the python file. **NOTE:** you need a key from the new york times developer api, which you will pass into your virtual environment. you can get one for free signing up at https://developer.nytimes.com/ and upon creating an app (instructions for creating an app included on the website).
-#### tools in the pipeline
-+ prefect: allows for easy orchestration of tasks. the data had to be pulled from the api, transformed, and shoved through a sentiment analysis algorithm; furthermore, for the sake of more robust analysis, i had to create a line plot. prefect allows me to do this all with one file, all in one go.
-+ pandas dataframes: for easy storage of data from the api before transformation.
-+ duckdb/sql: i needed a more permanent place to store data that i fetched from api calls so i wouldn't have to re-fetch everything any time i had to go back and re-edit my code. duckdb provided this structure.
-+ vader: vader is a sentiment analysis tool specialised for social media posts, but it has been used for news articles as well. further insight: [analysis of vader vs. textblob](https://jds-online.org/journal/JDS/article/1441/info)